OpenBagTwo/gsb/docs/usage.md

 You can view your list of available backups at any time by navigating to your save's folder and running [`gsb history`](../cli/#history).
-By default, this will show the identifiers and dates of all tagged `gsb`-managed backups, so have a look at the various command-line options to customize both the list of what you see and the amount of information you get on each backup.
+By default, this will show the identifiers and dates of all tagged GSB-managed backups, so have a look at the various command-line options to customize both the list of what you see and the amount of information you get on each backup.